 Now, simply follow the instructions on the page to place your bid.
 For Scandinavian Airlines, you have to select an available flight before you can enter a bid (see the image below compared to the image above).

-For Domestic and European flights, you can usually bid to upgrade from Economy to SAS Plus (or Economy Plus with another airline), whilst for transatlantic and long-haul flights you can upgrade to business class (which is what I’m doing in the screenshots and in the video.
+For Domestic and European flights, Business Class is really just what they used to call SAS Plus prior to 2026, whilst for transatlantic and long-haul flights you can upgrade to what I like to call “real” business class (which is what I’m doing in the screenshots and in the video).

 The page will tell you the minimum bid in both cash and points, which can differ from flight to flight.
 This is when you have to decide whether you want to upgrade using points or cash.
 Note that the payment is not deducted until your bid is accepted.